“No person in the United States shall, on the basis of sex, be excluded from participation

 The investigators may be asked to reopen the investigation, if necessary, and then draft a final report and forward to the Title IX Coordinator who will then determine the following:

 If the allegations of misconduct were so severe, pervasive and objectively offensive to the Complainant(s) that they were unable to participate in or attempt to participate in an educational program or activity (includes employees and work space) the complaint will move forward with a Hearing before the institution’s decision maker.
-If the allegations of the misconduct do not fall under the aforementioned guidelines, then the complaint will be addressed by the Executive Dean of Student Services.
+If the allegations of the misconduct do not fall under the aforementioned guidelines, then the complaint will be addressed by the Associate Dean of Student Development or appropriate supervisor.

 - Interpersonal Violence